 Historical and Playable Design

 Piqua Country Club features a classic, player-friendly 18-hole Golf Course.
-The original 9 holes of the course were designed by the renowned Golf Course architect Donald Ross in 1896 – just eight years after the first Golf Course opened in the United States.
-Later, the course had more enhancements and renovations including an additional 9 holes designed by Golf Course architect, Jack Kidwell.
-The course at Piqua Country Club is the oldest Golf Course in the Dayton, Ohio area and the second oldest in the state.
+The original 6 holes of the Course were designed and built in 1896.
+In 1920, the renowned Golf Course architect Donald Ross redesigned the original 6 holes and added three new holes to make up the first 9 holes.
+Later, the Golf Course had more enhancements and renovations including an additional 9 holes designed by Golf Course architect, Jack Kidwell.
+The Course at Piqua Country Club is the oldest Golf Course in the Dayton, Ohio area and the second oldest in the state.

 Junior Golf Programs

 The Junior Golf Program at the Piqua Country Club is dedicated to bringing the game of golf and its values to our young Members.
 Certainly, improvement in each player's ability is a fundamental goal and we do this quite well.
 We also incorporate honesty, fairness, courage, social interaction, competition, and sportsmanship into the junior program.
 The Pro Shop Team Members believe that playing golf can contribute to a child's personal and social values while providing them with an outlet for fun in the outdoors.
 Contact us today for our latest junior golf programs and camps.

 - Junior PGA League